Contact: Dale Sieverding, Director of Worship | (310) 566-1520 |

 1. Marriage Information Night

 Those wishing to be married at St. Monica Catholic Church, or prepared here for a wedding elsewhere, must attend one of our Marriage Information Nights that are generally held on the 4th Wednesday of each month and lasts approximately an hour.
 Attending is the first step in marriage preparation at St. Monica and must be completed before any specific wedding arrangements can be made.
-During the meeting you will be given an overview of the marriage preparation process as well as information about the FOCCUS communication survey and counseling sessions, Engaged Encounter weekend and our Start Right, Stay Connected communication workshop.
+During the meeting you will be given an overview of the marriage preparation process as well as information about the FOCCUS communication survey and counseling sessions, Engaged Encounter weekend and The Foundation communication workshop.
 There is also a brief presentation on the Catholic Theology of Marriage.
 You will also hear from a recently married couple who will speak about their experience of preparation at St. Monica.

 At this time, phone or zoom meetings can take place to begin the marriage preparation process.

 Our Marriage Information Night will be held via Zoom.

 You must pre-register for the event.
 Please complete the form below and email completed form to afterwhich you will receive an email invitation to join.